Minal M. Kshirsagar*, Arun S. Dodamani, Girija A. Dodamani, Vrushali R. Khobragade and Rahul N. Deokar Pages 227 - 231 ( 5 )

-Background: The COVID-19 (2019-nCoV) pandemic is a major threat to public health affecting the world; it has been identified as originating in Wuhan, Hubei province, China.
-It is spreading widely and rapidly spread across the globe, causing an outbreak of acute infectious pneumonia.
-Such global outburst is associated with adverse effects on mental health.
-Fear, stress, anxiety seem more definitely an outcome of mass quarantine.
+Background: The COVID-19 (2019-nCoV) pandemic is a major threat to public health worldwide; it has been identified as originating in Wuhan, Hubei province, China.
+It has spread across the globe, causing an outbreak of acute infectious pneumonia.
+Such a global outbreak is associated with adverse effects on mental health.
+Fear, stress and anxiety seem more definitely an outcome of mass quarantine.

-Methods: Keeping this pandemic situation in mind, existing literature on the COVID-19 crisis relevant to mental health was redeemed via a literature search from PubMed database.
-Collected published articles were classified according to their overall themes and summarized.
+Methods: Keeping this pandemic situation in mind, existing literature on the COVID-19 crisis relevant to mental health was redeemed via a literature search from the PubMed database.
+Collected published articles were summarized according to their overall themes.

-Results: Preliminary evidence suggests that symptoms of self-reported stress, anxiety and depression are common psychological impact to the pandemic, and may be associated with disrupted sleep.
-Regional, state, National-international borders have almost been shut down, economies crashed, and billions of people quarantined or isolated at their own homes and quarantine centers.
-In this situational frame of covid-19, patients, front-line healthcare professionals, geriatric population with existing psychiatric conditions may be encountering further suffering.
+Results: Preliminary evidence suggests that symptoms of self-reported stress, anxiety and depression have a common psychological impact due to the pandemic, and may be associated with disrupted sleep.
+Regional, state and National-international borders have almost been shut down, economies crashed, and billions of people quarantined or isolated at their own homes and quarantine centers.
+In this situational frame of covid-19, patients, frontline health-care professionals anf geriatric population with existing psychiatric conditions may be encountering further suffering.

-Conclusion: COVID-19 will continue to affect mental health and wellbeing intensely; also, mental health serves an important role in battling the epidemic.
-With the scare of COVID-19 pandemic on the rise, it is time that as psychiatrists should try to integrate the health-care services keeping mental health at prime.
+Conclusion: COVID-19 will continue to affect mental health, which plays an important role in battling the epidemic.
+With the scare of the COVID-19 pandemic on the rise, it is time that psychiatrists should try to integrate the health-care services keeping mental health at prime.

 Department of Public Health Dentistry, Nair Hospital Dental College, Mumbai, Department of Public Health Dentistry, ACPM Dental College, Dhule, Department of Prosthodontics, ACPM Dental College, Dhule, Department of Public Health Dentistry, VYWS Dental College and Hospital, Amaravati, Department of Public Health Dentistry, SMBT Dental College and Hospital, Igatpuri